alexax66/Treblerizer/README.md

 [Repartitioning_v0.6_a3xelte.zip](https://github.com/alexax66/Treblerizer/raw/master/Download/Repartitioning_v0.6_a3xelte.zip)

 ## LICENSE
-Use this source in your projects but don't forget to give credit.
+C'mon, it's just a script.
+Use this source in your projects but don't forget to give credit!

 ## CREDITS
 - @Oki for his [idea and script](https://forum.xda-developers.com/axon-7/development/tool-party-v0-1-vendor-partition-t3831517)